-Price: The manufacturer, material, size, glass pack, and hardware all influence the cost of French and gliding doors.
-However, when similar combinations are used, French doors tend to cost slightly more than sliding doors.
+The manufacturer, material, size, glass pack, and hardware all influence the cost of French and gliding doors.
+However, when similar combinations are used, double French doors tend to cost slightly more than sliding doors.

-Maintenance: Because of their frequent use, there is potential for the sliding mechanism of a glider door to come off the track or become stuck.
+Because of their frequent use, there is potential for the sliding mechanism of a gliding door to come off the track or become stuck.
 This is why it is advised that homeowners steer away from doors in the builder grade class.
 Distracted guests and excitable pets can also run into the screen, bending it.
-These factors give French doors a slight edge when it comes to maintenance.
+These factors give French double doors a slight edge when it comes to maintenance.
 The biggest areas homeowners should keep an eye on for maintenance are the hinges and the trim around the glass.